Sara, Iloilo: History

+NHI marker installed on December 2, 1977 located at the present Municipal Building.

 1877– the Spaniards who have travelled the northward coast of Iloilo had discovered natives who with their houses built near the seashore called this "Lakdayan".
 The Spaniards established a seat of government in Concepcion.
 Its surrounding barrios are San Dionisio, Ajuy and Sara.
 The head of the local government of Concepcion was called Kapitan while the subordinate leaders in San Dionisio were called Tenientes and Cabezas de Barangay.